 What should you see and do while you’re in Polignano a Mare?

 - The beaches!
-Keep in mind where you’d expect to find sand, you’ll find large pebbles or concrete instead.
+Keep in mind these are definitely not the white sandy type.
+Instead, you’ll find large pebbles or concrete.
 Don’t worry, the surrounding views are pretty spectacular and make up for the lack of sand.
 If you’re looking for white sand, head to Salento.

 - Walk along the coast (I think the pictures below speak for themselves)

 - Wander through side streets and see what you can find.
 For such a small town there’s lots to discover, such as a terrace overlooking the ocean which is also the location of Red Bull’s cliff diving competition.